liteyear/liteyear/README.md

 **Liteyear Design is an independent design and development studio founded in 2014.** We build websites, applications, broadcast tools, and automation for creators, communities, and digital brands.

-Led by **Jason Abadi**, an artist, filmmaker, musician, and developer.
-The work starts with practical needs: put track titles on a live stream, give a community its own radio stations, or build a website that brings a whole creative project together.
-Design and development happen under one roof.

 ## Open source

 Free tools from the studio.
 Download a release, read the setup guide, or get into the code.